david8zhang/system-design-notes/bytesized-blog/netflix_rebuilding_video_processing_pipeline.md

 - Complexity Analysis Service (CAS): Looks at the content itself to figure out the optimal encoding recipe for it (using some metric called "complexity").
 Calls VES to do some pre-encoding and VQS on that output as well.

 - Ladder Generation Service (LGS): Creates the actual encoding recipe based on CAS's results.
-Netflix has a bunch of little tricks for optimizing this, like KFC's 11 Herbs and Spices.
+Netflix has a bunch of little tricks for optimizing this.

 - Video Encoding Service (VES): does all the encoding stuff by breaking all the files into little chunks and encoding each one in parallel and stitching together the output